Samsung Ativ Odyssey

 The ATIV Odyssey is a mid-range smartphone manufactured by Samsung.
 Like all products under the Ativ brand, the Odyssey is a Microsoft Windows-based device.
 It specifically shipped with the Windows Phone 8 operating system.
 It was offered through Verizon Wireless and US Cellular.
 The device was sold by Verizon for $9.99 with a two-year contract.

 The Samsung Ativ Odyssey was first released in January 2013.
 It has a 4-inch Super AMOLED display and runs on a Qualcomm MSM8960 Snapdragon S4 Plus chipset.
 The standby battery can last up to 168 hours, and the talk time can last up to 19 hours.
-The camera has 5MP, autofocus, and LED flash.
+The camera has 5 MP, autofocus, and LED flash.
 It also features geo-tagging.

 After the product's release, the reception was mixed.
 Brian Bennett from CNET described it as: "Windows Phone 8 at a low price, but not much else".
 On the other hand, there are reviews that claimed it is a budget device that performs like a flagship phone.